chikuzen/BucketMedian/readme.txt

         If source's value is higher than this, the pix is not processed.

 FAQ :
-    Q: Why does this filter make my video blurry as hell ?
-    A: Because this is a median filter.

     Q: Why is this filter slow like administration of Japan ?
     A: Patches welcome.